Gal-E/ID1545/docs/README.md

     <br>
     How can we help wheelchair users to enjoy physical activity more?
     <br>
-    Inspired bu various fitness apps, we envisioned a product that would enable wheelchair users to become more active and spend more time outside.
-The app would connect to the chair and collect different fitness data such as amount of fource put on the heels, kilometers driven in different angels etc
+    Inspired by various fitness apps, we envisioned a product that would enable wheelchair users to become more active and spend more time outside.
+The app would connect to the chair and collect different fitness data such as amount of force put on the wheels, kilometers driven, road incline, meters climbed, etc.
   <br><br>
   <b>System:</b> Physical world > Chair > App<br>
   <b>Optional Sensors:</b> Gyroscope, Acceleration, GPS, Distance<br>